Flat Roof Replacement vs. Repair: When to Repair and When to Replace Your Flat Roof

 When you choose a flat roof contractor, don’t choose solely based on the price.
 By investing in a high-quality flat roof replacement with professional and expert installation now, you can rest easy for years to come.

-If you live in the D.C. area, contact us at Capitol Improvements for a quote on your flat roof replacement.
+If you live in the Washington, D.C. area (including Maryland, northern VA, and the District itself) and are looking for a flat roof installation or replacement, contact us at Capitol Improvements for a quote on your flat roof replacement.

-We work with Enerbank to offer flexible financing that can help you pay for a high-quality flat roof replacement as soon as you need it.
+We work with Enerbank to offer flexible financing for roof replacements that can help you pay for a high-quality flat roof as soon as you need it.

 Best of all, we have experience working on flat roofs for over 30 years, and we offer a quality guarantee for our work and the materials we use.